Epilogue: All the Difference in the World

 And she really believed it.

 The lobby of the office building where Miss Shepard's office was located was filled with people coming and leaving in rapid succession, but not crowded.
-She always paid attention to the people around her, waved if they recognized her and spoke when she recognized them; so it was a wonder how she didn't hone in on the red hair the moment she spotted it.
+She always paid attention to the people around her, waved if they recognised her and spoke when they spoke to her; so, it was a wonder how she didn't hone in on the red hair the moment she spotted it.
 Maybe it had something to do with her racing thoughts or the feeling of anticipation, but it wasn't until the distracted redhead brushed shoulders with her and started to apologise with a, "I'm—" when she finally noticed who the redhead was.

-"Sorry," she finished, flushing like a cooked lobster; a look, Hermione remembered suddenly and oddly, that she hated.
-Huh.
-Ginny never came to the family dinners she attended, which was probably planned.
-It made sense and was the best way to minimize awkwardness and make everyone happy.
-Ginny looked the same; only slightly older, with shorter hair and the hard edge of her face were smoother.
+Ginny never came to the functions and Weasley dinners she attended, which was planned.
+It made sense and was the best way to minimize the awkwardness.
+Ginny looked the same; only slightly older and with shorter hair, but the hard edges of her face were smoother.
 "I didn't see you.
 Sorry.
 I was—" Ginny made an elaborate gesture with her hand.
 "On my own continent."

 "I know the feeling."
 Hermione replied, and it wasn't as hard to speak to her again as she'd imagined.

-Ginny awkwardly looked around, tucking her short hair behind her ears.
+Ginny awkwardly looked around, tucking her hair behind her ears.
 "I'll just—sorry again."

 Hermione was about to let her walk away and return to being just another familiar face in the crowd, but impulsively made a decision.
 The journal she held went from her right hand to the left before she asked.
 "How have you been?"

-More than anything, she looked surprised by the question—so much that she didn't answer immediately.
-She blinked several times before carefully answering, "Fine."
+More than anything, she looked surprised by the question—so much that she blinked several times before carefully answering, "Fine."

 "I've been seeing a therapist.
 Miss Shepard—her office is just upstairs.
-Parkinson referred me last year."
+Pansy Parkinson—or is it Zabini now?
+No matter, she referred me over two years ago."

 "She is?"
-She looked alarmed for a flash, then uncomfortable.
+Ginny looked alarmed for a flash, then uncomfortable.
 "Oh, I can start seeing someone else if that makes you uncomfortable.
 I didn't know.
 I don't want you to think that I'm—"

 "No, no," Hermione assured.
 "I just had my last session with her today."
-Ginny seemed to exhale at that.
+Ginny seemed to exhale.
 "And if I still were seeing her, I wouldn't even dream of suggesting something like that.
 Not if she's helping you."

 Ginny tugged on the end of her shirt, looking a bit more at ease.
 "She is.
 Really.
 It's been hard, but she's forcing me to take a hard look at myself."
 The corners of her lips quirked slightly.
 "So much fun."

-After checking her watch, Ginny flashed a sort of faint smile.
+With a silent nod, Ginny agreed.
+"I definitely understand that."
+She might have said more had her watch not beeped.
+She cut the alarm off and flashed a sort of faint smile.
 "I should go.
 I'm going to be late."

 "Yes, I should go, too."
 Hermione paused.
 "Seeing you, it's been…good."
 And maybe she wasn't ready to see Ginny at the Weasley family dinners just yet, but seeing her today had made her hopeful that she would in the future.